We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 • Tactical Planning: This business plan breaks down the details found in the strategic plan.
 Its main purpose is to illustrate the specific actions needed to run the business and simplify them for those involved.

-• Contingency Planning: A contingency plan comes into play when something unforeseen occurs suddenly or if a previous plan needs to be changed.
+• Contingency Planning: A contingency plan comes into play when something unforeseen occurs suddenly or a previous plan needs to be changed.

 Why Do You Need a Business Plan?